Porges/ways-to-play/src/games/hachi-hachi/index.md

 #### <span lang="ja-Latn">Te&shy;yaku</span> &bull; <span lang="ja">手役</span>

 {%aside%}
-Many traditional rulesets give the list of <span lang="ja-Latn">te&shy;yaku</span>
-in one group, with all possible combinations and their scores listed.
-When presented in this way there are semingly 53 <span lang="ja-Latn">te&shy;yaku</span>!
+Many traditional rulesets give the list of <span lang="ja-Latn">te&shy;yaku</span> in one group, with all possible combinations and their scores listed.
+When presented in this way there are seemingly 53 <span lang="ja-Latn">te&shy;yaku</span>!
 It is much simpler to remember two smaller sets of <span lang="ja-Latn">yaku</span> and to recognize that when scoring for two <span lang="ja-Latn">yaku</span>, the total score is simply the sum of each individual score.

 However, in some extremely rare cases, I have seen rulesets where the scoring is not a simple linear combination.
 In this case, recourse to a lookup chart is required.
 {%endaside%}

 The <span lang="ja-Latn">te&shy;yaku</span> can be divided into two sets.
 The